-Proving undue influence can result in a will being set aside and declared to be void.
-But just influence is not enough to overturn a will.
-The influence has to be “undue.”
+Proving undue influence in contesting a will in New York can result in a will being set aside and declared to be void.
+The key is that mere “influence” is not enough to overturn a will.
+The influence has to rise to the extent of being “undue.”

 |The dictionary definition of “undue” is “unwarranted or inappropriate because excessive or disproportionate.”|